dragonwong/p-parallel/README.md

 ## Start

 ```
-npm install p-parallel
+npm install p-parallel --save
 ```

 ## Usage

+`pParallel(functionArr, parallelLimit)`

+- `functionArr`：Array，an array of functions those return a promise.
+- `parallelLimit`：Number，the max amount of running promises in parallel.

-The `pParallel(promiseArr, parallelLimit)` method returns a single `Promise`.
-This promise will run all of the promises passed as `promiseArr` in parallel asynchronously under the control of the max amount of running promises by `parallelLimit`.
-This promise fulfills when all of the promises in `promiseArr` have been fulfilled or when the `promiseArr` contains no promises.
+The method returns a single `Promise`.
+This promise will run all of the functions passed as `functionArr` in parallel asynchronously under the control of the max amount of running promises by `parallelLimit`.
+This promise fulfills when all of the promises returned by functions in `functionArr` have been fulfilled.
 It rejects with the reason of the first promise that rejects.

+This method can be useful for do something in parallel with limited source, such as sending requests in parallel with a limit amount.

 ### Different from `Promise.all()`

+- While `Promise.all()` takes an iterable of promises as an input, while `pParallel()` takes an array of functions those return a promise.
-While `Promise.all(promiseArr)` runs all the promises in `promiseArr` in parallel asynchronously, `pParallel(promiseArr, parallelLimit)` runs under the control of the max amount of running promises by `parallelLimit` and in the order of FIFO.
+- While `Promise.all(promiseArr)` runs all the promises in `promiseArr` in parallel asynchronously, `pParallel(promiseArr, parallelLimit)` runs under the control of the max amount of running promises by `parallelLimit` and in the order of FIFO.

-## Syntax

-`pParallel(promiseArr, parallelLimit)`

-### Parameters

-#### `promiseArr`

-An array of promises.

-#### `parallelLimit`

-The max amount of running promises in parallel.

-### Return value

-Same as `Promise.all()`.

-## Description

-This method can be useful for do something in parallel with limited source, such as sending requests in parallel with a limit amount.

 ## Example